 My name is Marc Lanthier, PIANO TUNER - TECHNICIAN

-I tune, service, repair and and restore acoustic pianos.
+I tune, service, repair and restore upright and grand acoustic pianos.

 Montreal area including West Island, Laval, North and South Shores.etc...